Skip to main content

 note

 Using jwks_uri requires Vault to have outbound access to the JWKS endpoint.
 The response will be cached for 24 hours, unless configured differently by the HTTP response from the endpoint.
+On key failure, Vault will attempt to refresh the cache once to account for key rotation by the provider.

 Bound claims